 The holiday season is the season for giving — and there’s no age minimum to be charitable.
 If you’re a parent, consider encouraging your kids to make a donation to a charity of their choice this season.
 Children whose parents talk to them about donating are 20 percent more likely to give than those whose parents don’t, Debra Mesch, director of Indiana University’s Women’s Philanthropy Institute, told Philanthropy.com.

-These 15 kids under 15 have gone the extra mile by donating hundreds or more to a charity of their choice, and in some cases, starting charities of their own.
+These 15 kids who did amazing things under 15 have gone the extra mile by donating hundreds or more to a charity of their choice, and in some cases, starting charities of their own.
 These children’s charity stories are sure to motivate you to give back and inspire your children to be great with money.

 Addie Brewington: Coats 4 Kids